relicode/naamapp/README.md

 Run `yarn` to install dependencies.

 ## Setup
-In .env file, set the following environment variables:
+Copy the .env.base file as .env and set the following environment variables:

 `API_BASE_URL` Base url for NaamApi